Nico314159/OldNewNormal/README.md

 # OldNewNormal
 A mod for KSP to bring back the old textures of certain parts.
-[Imgur album](https://imgur.com/a/yPPZcUj)
+[Imgur album](https://imgur.com/a/yPPZcUj) (Not pictured: 0.625m and 3.75m parts)

 # Current list of affected parts